 Your Company has formulated a policy on related party transactions which is also available on Companys website at https:// www.nestle.in/investors/policies .
 This policy deals with the review and approval of related party transactions.
-The Board of Directors of the Company has approved the criteria for making the omnibus approval by the Audit Committee within the overall framework of the policy on related party transactions.
-Prior omnibus approval is obtained for related party transactions which are of repetitive nature and entered in the ordinary course of business and at arms length.
+The Board of Directors of the Company had approved the criteria for making the omnibus approval by the Audit Committee within the overall framework of the policy on related party transactions.
+Prior omnibus approval is obtained for related party transactions which are of repetitive nature and entered in the ordinary course of business and on an arms length basis.
 All related party transactions are placed before the Audit Committee for review and approval.

-All related party transactions entered during the Financial Year were in ordinary course of the business and on arms length basis.
+All related party transactions entered during the Financial Year were in ordinary course of the business and on an arms length basis.
 No material related party transactions were entered during the Financial Year by your Company.
-Accordingly, the disclosure of related party transactions as required under Section 134(3)(h) of the Companies Act, 2013 in Form AOC 2 is not applicable to your Company.
+Accordingly, the disclosure of related party transactions, as required under Section 134(3)(h) of the Act, in Form AOC 2 is not applicable to your Company.
 Members may refer to note 49 of the financial statements which sets out related party disclosures pursuant to IND AS-24.